-Violations of the CBC Act are addressed through the same type of investigative and enforcement authority, and other formal corrective actions used in other administrative remedies (those specified in 12 U.S.C.
-1818(b) through 1818(n)).
-The CBC Act also authorizes the assessment of civil money penalties for any violation of the CBC Act (see 12 U.S.C.
-1817(j)(16)), and allows the Board to seek divestiture of a BHC or bank from any person or company who violates the CBC Act (12 U.S.C.
+Violations of the CBC Act are addressed through the same type of investigative and enforcement authority and formal corrective actions that are used in other administrative remedies (12 U.S.C.
+1818(b)-(n)).
+The CBC Act also authorizes the assessment of civil money penalties for any violation of the CBC Act (12 U.S.C.
+1817(j)(16)) and allows the Board to seek divestiture of a BHC or bank from any person or company who violates the CBC Act (12 U.S.C.
 1817(j)(15)).